cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 It fundamentally changed web design.
 CSS allowed for the separation of document content (written in HTML) from document presentation.
 For example, CSS includes detailed specifications of fonts, colors, layouts, and other visual aspects.
-This separation not only mades web pages more visually appealing but also significantly streamlined the web development process by allowing styles to be defined once and reused across multiple pages.
+This separation not only made web pages more visually appealing but also significantly streamlined the web development process by allowing styles to be defined once and reused across multiple pages.

 For example, the following CSS code defines a style for a `div` element with a red background and white text: